Scandals, life risks, but high demand – shadow buses connect Ukraine and Finland

 The carriers are mainly operated by Ukrainians.
 The service may consist only of a minibus and a driver.
 The drivers may rent or own the bus themselves, or work for someone that operates several buses.

 Information about the routes is posted in social media groups.
-On Facebook alone, Satakieli found three groups offering transport services for Ukrainians in Finland.
+On Facebook alone, Satakieli found at least three groups offering just transport services for Ukrainians in Finland.
 The largest, “Transport, Rides, Parcels — Ukraine-Finland,” has over 14,500 members and posts from 20 operators.
 Many operators also have Viber and Telegram channels with large followings.
+The rides are also advertised in other groups for Ukrainians in Finland.

 After a person shows interest for a ride, the exact details of departure are shared via phone or direct message.
 There are no tickets; payment to a bank card serves as a proof or by paying with cash during boarding.